hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

     docker login -u <username>    -p <password>    <Login server>
     ```

-12. To build the project, right-click the **VehicleTelemetrySimulator.csproj** file in the Explorer and select **Convert to IoT Edge Module**.
-This process compiles the module, creates a module.json file, and creates a dockerfile used to create the Docker image.
+12. To build the project and Push it to the IoT Edge Module Image, right-click the **module.json** file in the Explorer and select **Build and Push IoT edge Module Image**.

     ![Right-click the VehicleTelemetrySimulator.csproj file, then select Convert to IoT Edge Module.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image89.png "Convert to IoT Edge module")

 13. In the pop-up text box at the top of the VS Code window, enter the image name.
 For example: \<your container registry address\>/vehicle-telemetry-simulator.
-The Azure Container Registry address is the same as the login server that you copied from your registry.
+The Container Registry address is the same as the login server that you copied from your registry.
 It should be in the form of \<your container registry name\>.azurecr.io.

 **Make note of the image name**, including the registry path.
 This will be used later.